eurotools/blender-addon/README.md

 mklink /j '.\io_scene_sphnx' 'C:\Users\<user-name>\Documents\github\sphinx-euroland\io_scene_sphnx'
 ```

-Once you refresh the Blender Add-ons window it should show up and you should be able to enable.
+Once you refresh the Blender Add-ons window it should show up and you should be able to enable it.
 But there are many ways of doing this.
+You can also use the F3 search menu to look for the «*Eurocom reload*» operator, and assign it to a hotkey, like F8, to easily refresh it with the latest changes from the text editor.